nkorsakov-tw/core/glossary.md

 **Location Owner**

 Location Owner is a person who manages all features of unTill Air in the Back Office.
-It means that he is free to configure the system of 'Products' with its 'Articles', 'Departments', etc. Also, Location Owner can customize 'Spaces', devices and add POS users to let them work in unTill Air.
+It means that he is free to configure the system of 'Products' with its 'Articles', 'Departments', etc. Also, Location Owner can customize 'Spaces', devices and add POS Users to let them work in unTill Air.
 Additionally, Location Owner constantly receives reports about running his restaurant&#x20;

 ## M